What Is CFD Trading?

 Here we are going to take a look at Contracts for Difference (CFD); their history, what they are and what CFD trading entails, looking at the advantages for the individual trader or investor.

-For the retail trader or investor and individual market participant, the trading and investing world have expanded in the 21st Century to offer opportunities that were unthinkable in the latter 20th Century.
-These advances have been aided by technology improvements, the openness of financial markets and the better education of the trading and investing population, as well as the development of markets in CFDs.
+For the retail trader or individual market participant, the trading and investing world have expanded in the 21st Century to offer opportunities that were unthinkable in the latter 20th Century.
+These advances have been aided by technology improvements, the openness of financial markets and the better education of the trading and investing population.
+As well as the development of markets in CFDs.

 Advantages of CFD Trading

 There are three key advantages for trading using CFDs: